google/pienoon/Readme.md

     *   Add `;%PATH_TO_PYTHONEXE%` where `%PATH_TO_PYTHONEXE%` is the location
         of the python executable.
-*   `flatc` ([Flatbuffers compiler][]) to convert [JSON][] text files to .bin files in the `splat/assets` directory.
+*   `flatc` ([Flatbuffers compiler][]) to convert [JSON][] text files to .bin files in the `pie_noon/assets` directory.
 *   [cwebp][] is required to convert `png` images to the [webp][] format.
     Install [cwebp][] by downloading the libwebp archive for your operating system (see [WebP Precompiled Utilities][]) unpack somewhere on your system and add the directory containing the [cwebp][] binary to the `PATH` variable.

-After modifying the data in the `splat/src/rawassets` directory, the assets need to be rebuilt by running the following command:
+After modifying the data in the `pie_noon/src/rawassets` directory, the assets need to be rebuilt by running the following command:

-    cd splat
+    cd pie_noon
     python scripts/build_assets.py

 Each file under `src/rawassets` will produce a corresponding output file in